SteliosLL/IceBUTT-Deployer/README.md

 The deployed programs and configuration ensure that the connection is not lost and when an error occurs due to external factors (like a dropped internet connection) it will still keep trying to reconnect and resume streaming or playing.
-The bitrate, compression and other settings are configured so that the stream never cuts and keeps playing continually even on flaky internet connections.
+The bitrate, compression and other settings are configured so that the stream never cuts and keeps playing continuously even on flaky internet connections.
 Priority is an uninterrupted and smooth playing stream, not low latency and highest audio quality.
 These settings can be changed through BUTT's settings window.